 So that’s the first problem I’m facing.

-Over the last month, I’ve found a few places, but they were either too short term, too expensive, or the owners fell through.
+Over the last month, I’ve found a few places, but they were either too short-term or too expensive, or the owners fell through.

 I have no regrets.